dennisnordberg/julia-school/content/julia/dataframes.md

 This loads the DataFrames package into your workspace.

-Now, assuming we want our new dataframe to be called `df` (a standard way to name dataframes in simple examples, although you can choose another name), then we input this:
+Now, assuming we want our new dataframe to be called `df`, we input this:

 `df = DataFrame([space_companies], [:space_brands])`

-... and we get the following dataframe:
+We get:

 ```
 4×1 DataFrame